Travel Update: COVID safety precautions are now at the discretion of individual business owners. Learn More

 History hasn't always been easy on us.
 But pressure can create diamonds.
 Come check out our gems.

 Not that we’re into tooting our own horn, but Cleveland’s restaurants and chefs have racked up a pretty impressive array of culinary awards from places like the James Beard Foundation, Bon Appetit, Food & Wine and others.

 So, that might explain why we Clevelanders have a much more sophisticated palate than many might expect.
-After all, we’re noshing everything from foie gras steamed clams at The Greenhouse Tavern to escargot and fresh oysters at L’Albatros,
+After all, we’re noshing everything from the beef cheek pierogi at Lola Bistro to escargot and fresh oysters at L’Albatros,